benbossc/R-Webscraping/README.md

 Make sure pop2 object is visible in your .HTML file after knitting.

 ## Q4-Q7
 Q4: Take a data table from a web page of your choosing and convert to an R data frame.
 Include comments that document steps you're taking in that process.
 Part of this process will most likely involve data cleaning procedures: you're welcome to use R and/or OpenRefine for this step (Note: If you use OpenRefine, please also submit a .txt file with the <a href="https://datacarpentry.org/openrefine-socialsci/05-scripts/index.html">JSON script</a>).
 For those still getting a feel for rvest, you're free to explore a Wikipedia table.
 I encourage more advanced users of R, however, to consider other sites.
-Don't forgt about the <a href="https://selectorgadget.com/"> SelectorGadget tool</a>.
+Don't forget about the <a href="https://selectorgadget.com/"> SelectorGadget tool</a>.

 Q5: Document and describe your strategies for Q5.
 What were some issues you rain across and how did you problem solve?

 Q6: Describe what kinds of visualization or analysis you could do with the data you scrapped in Q5.

-Q7: From the same <a href="https://www.iihs.org/topics/fatality-statistics/detail/state-by-state">IIHS website</a> from Q1, import data related to seat belt usage.
+Q7: From the same <a href="https://www.iihs.org/topics/fatality-statistics/detail/state-by-state">IIHS website</a> in Q1, import data related to seat belt usage.
 Join the dataframe you created in Q1 with seat belt use and make a scatter plot of percent seat belt use vs. number of fatalities per 100,000 persons.
 (Note: Consider joining by State)